bradzacher/dnd-notes/characters/pcs/Vohilda_Higglefritz.md

 Vohilda Higglefritz is a fake name.
 Her real name is **XXXXXXXXXXXX** d'Ghallanda.
 Her mark is on her arm, right now it is hidden to help her remain incognito.

+## Information Given

+- Ghallanda made a lot of money during the last war feeding armies on all sides.
+- Ghallanda inns are found anywhere and everywhere.
+Not all are run by dragonmarked heirs, but the best are.
+- Ghallanda owns more enclaves (aka its inns) than any other house - by a large margin.
+- Under the signing of the Treaty of Thronehold Ghallanda secured concessions freeing their enclaves from the local law, effectively turning them into individual nations.
+  - Ghallanda holds no quarrel with their customers, so long as they pay.
+Anyone who is wanted can escape the law by visiting a Ghallanda enclave.
+- Ghallanda's power doesn't come from its business, it comes in the form of its connections to communities.
+  - If you ever want to know what's happening in a town, who better to ask than the innkeeper who's been lending an ear to those who need it?

+---

+Halflings of the talenta plains are nomadic.
+The map of the plains is bare of cities not because it's uninhabitable, but instead because there aren't many.

+You'd ofc know everything here: https://www.dndbeyond.com/sources/erftlw/khorvaire-gazeteer#TalentaPlains

+Gatherhold is a centralised trading city - it's where the tribes come together to meet and trade their goods.